-As an employer looking to hire new talent or retain your existing employees, it’s important to offer a variety of fringe benefits, including paid time off, also known as PTO.
+As an employer looking to hire new talent or retain your existing employees, offering various fringe benefits, including paid time off, or PTO, is essential.

-Offering PTO is a crucial element of a healthy and attractive workplace.
-When employees take PTO, your organization’s productivity increases while burnout decreases.
-In fact, Forbes1 lists PTO as a highly valued employee benefit to have at your company if you want to stay competitive.
+Offering PTO is one way you can build a healthy and attractive workplace.
+When workers are encouraged to take PTO, employee burnout decreases, contributing to higher overall productivity.
+Forbes lists PTO and flexible work schedules as highly valued employee benefits at your company if you want to stay competitive1 in attracting top talent

 What does PTO mean?

-PTO describes any time you pay your employees when they’re not working.
-Traditional paid leave policies typically include a few different categories, such as vacation and sick time, personal days, and paid holidays.
+PTO describes any time you pay your employees their regular wages when they’re not working.
+Traditionally, employers would create time-off policies that defined specific time-off categories, such as vacation, sick time, personal days, and paid holidays.

 Under this method, employers give employees a designated amount of leave per category.
-They can earn additional time off based on how long they’ve been with the company.
-For example, an employee can earn more vacation time every one, three, or five years.
+Employees could earn additional time off based on how long they’ve been with the company.
+For example, an employee could be granted two weeks off when hired, and then earn more vacation time every one, three, or five years.

-However, PTO is a more modern approach to the traditional way of offering leave.
-PTO rolls all paid leave categories—such as vacation, sick time, personal time, holidays, and more—into one category.
+However, PTO is a more modern workplace approach to traditional leave policies.
+PTO rolls all paid leave categories—such as vacation days, sick time, personal time, holidays, and more—into one category.

 Employees receive a certain number of PTO days each year, which they can use on whatever they choose.
 According to our 2022 employee benefits survey, 79% of small and midsize employers surveyed offer PTO.

 Some companies may prefer a traditional leave policy if they want to understand how employees use their time off.
-But for employers willing to give their employees more freedom to choose for themselves, PTO better provides that flexibility.
+But for employers willing to give their employees more freedom to choose for themselves, PTO provides greater flexibility.

 What are the common types of PTO?

-You can include many different types of paid leave categories in your PTO policy.
+You can include many paid leave categories in your PTO policy.
 While you can choose whichever works best for your business and employees, we’ve listed eight common types of leave you can include in your PTO policy in the sections below.

 1. Paid vacation

-Many people use the terms PTO and paid vacation policies interchangeably, but they’re not the same.
+Many people use the terms PTO and paid vacation policies interchangeably, but they’re different.
 PTO is any time you pay an employee while away from work, not just on vacation.
 Simply put, vacation time is PTO, but not all PTO is vacation time.

 2. Paid sick leave

 On the federal level, no requirements mandate you to offer paid sick leave.
-However, many states now require employers to provide a certain amount of paid sick days based on company size or how many hours an employee has worked.
-So it’s essential to check your state requirements when designing your PTO policy.
+However, many states now require some employers to provide a certain amount of paid sick days.
+So, checking your state requirements when designing your PTO policy is essential.

 The following states have laws requiring private employers to offer paid sick leave2: